CelestialSide/Machine-Learning-Projects/Forest and SVC/README.md

-# Star Classification : Random
+# Star Classification : Random Forest Classification Versus Support Vector Classification

 This project shows the comparison in different Classification Algorithms, in this project we are directly comparing Forest Classification and Support Vector Classification.